Roman Imankulov

 bind -T copy-mode M-Down send-keys -X page-down

-Problem 2: Shift+Enter in Claude Code Inside tmux
+Problem 2: Shift+Enter Inside tmux

 When you press Shift+Enter in a GUI app like a browser or a text editor, the app receives a rich event: “the Enter key was pressed, and the Shift modifier was held.”
 The operating system sends the full key identity and a bitmask of modifiers.
 The app can easily distinguish Shift+Enter from plain Enter and do something different with each.